 Who can resist a freshly-baked yeast roll with a thin, crisp, crackly, crumbly crust surrounding soft and chewy bread?
-I can’t either.
-Show me the marshmallow-soft butter, and I’m good for dinner.
+Not me, for sure.
+Show me some marshmallow-soft salted butter, and I’m good for dinner.

-However, these come with a warning.
-Crumbs may be considerable as you slice or tear these rolls, but I have a solution.
+But, be warned.
+Really Crusty Rolls can be messy.
+Crumbs may scatter everywhere as you slice or tear these rolls, but I have a solution.
 See the picture below for a special slotted cutting board designed to catch the crumbs.
 It also makes a convenient cooling rack and/or serving tray.
-Google them to see a variety of price ranges.

 The secret is in the glaze–a cornstarch and water mixture, microwaved until thick and then cooled.
 For me, it’s easier than throwing water in my oven and/or using oven tiles or other special equipment in an effort to produce crusty bread.

 I prefer to eat these rolls hot.
 Whatever isn’t eaten the first go-round gets a quick trip back into the oven just before dinner to re-crisp.
-Bake about 5 minutes in a 400 degree F oven.
-Turn off the oven and leave the rolls inside for another 5 minutes.
+Bake about 5 minutes in a 400 degree Fahrenheit oven.
+Turn off the oven, and leave the rolls inside for another 5 minutes.
 Works great in a toaster oven, too, if you are only doing one or two.

 - 1 cup water

 - 1-1/2 cup all-purpose unbleached flour